Bruno Zuculini: Rayo Vallecano (loan)

 Zuculini signed on loan for Rayo Vallecano until the end of the 2016–17 Segunda División campaign.
 On 17 January, after only nine league matches, his loan was cut short and he joined his brother at Verona.

 Hellas Verona

-After spending the second half of the 2016–17 on loan at Hellas Verona, Zuculini signed a permanent deal with the club on 11 July 2017.
+After spending the second half of the 2016–17 season on loan at Hellas Verona, Zuculini signed a permanent deal with the club on 11 July 2017.

 Personal life

 Zuculini's older brother Franco is also a footballer and a midfielder.
-He too was groomed at Racing Club, with both playing together in 2011.
+He too trained at Racing Club, with both playing together in 2011.